 Note: In older versions of cPanel, the ‘aliases’ feature will be listed as Parked Domains …

 Enter the name of the domain you want to park on top of your existing domain and click on the Add Domain button to create a new parked domain …

 (Creating a parked domain)

-You can park multiple domain names on your existing domain.
+Unless your web host has added limitations on your server, you can have multiple parked domain names on your existing domain.
 For example, this site is built on WPCompendium.org.
 We have also registered the domains WPCompendium.com, WPCompendium.net, and WPCompendium.info, and parked these on top of this domain.
-To see how parked domains work, just type in any of the domain aliases into your web browser (e.g. type in WPCompendium.info) …
+To see how parked domains work, just type in any of the domain aliases into your browser (e.g. type in WPCompendium.net) …

-You can also easily remove domain aliases using the cPanel Parked Domains feature.
+You can also easily remove domain aliases using the Parked Domains feature.

-To delete a parked domain, go to Aliases > Remove Aliases, locate the domain to be deleted and click Remove …
+To remove your domain alias, go to Aliases > Remove Aliases, then locate the domain you want to delete and click Remove …

 If you are sure that you want to permanently remove the alias, click on the ‘Remove Alias’ button …